-All students attending the Annette Caldwell Simmons School of Education and Human Development are subject to the jurisdiction of the Honor Code and as such will be required to sign a pledge to uphold the Honor Code (www.smu.edu/studentlife).
+All students attending the Annette Caldwell Simmons School of Education and Human Development are subject to the jurisdiction of the Honor Code and are expected to uphold the Honor Code (www.smu.edu/studentlife).
 In support of the Honor Code, the Honor Council has the responsibility to maintain and promote academic integrity.
-The Honor Council is composed of a minimum of 27 members selected through an application and interview process organized by the Honor Council Executive Board.
-Five faculty members, nominated by the Faculty Senate, also serve on the Honor Council.
+In the Simmons School graduate programs, the Honor Council is composed of representatives from the faculty and students enrolled in graduate programs.